OpenDataPlatform/simpleapp/README.md

 A last note: If you dig in Argo Workflow documentation, you will find a feature called 'artifact', which allow moving data between jobs.
 In our case, as data are located on an S3 storage, which is shared between jobs, passing data between jobs is just matter of passing S3 reference as parameters.
-So, the Artifact system is useless and not configured in our implementation.
+So, the Artifact system is useless and not configured in our installation of Argo Workflow.

 ## Launch as an Apache Airflow task